Introduction

 In Custom Training, there are the following sections:

-Preprocessing: Decrease training time and increase performance by applying image transformations to all images in this dataset.
-Can be left without changing.
+• Preprocessing: Decrease training time and increase performance by applying image transformations to all images in this dataset.
+This step is optional, but can improve performance.
 It involves applying resize or crop, or changing the orientation of all your images.
 The changes will be applied automatically

 Once you are happy with all the customisations, click Create.

 Different models, each with their pros and cons, are listed on Roboflow.
 Based on your needs, you can choose the one that works best for you.
-RF-DETR was chosen in this tutorial.
+We used RF-DETR in this tutorial.
 Then, Start Training.
 Depending on the size of your dataset, fine-tuning time varies.
 For a dataset of approximately 70 images, it will take more than 2 hours.
-You will get an e-mail notification when the fine-tuning completes.
+You will get an email notification when the fine-tuning completes.

-Once completed, you can find your model in the models section and click Deploy Model.
+Once completed, you can find your model in the Models section and in order to use it, click Deploy Model.

 To use the model and test it out with your images, you can deploy it using a workflow.
 Choose 'Build My Own'.

-The basic version of the workflow will contain three nodes - Inputs, Object Detection and Outputs.
-For our output to have a clearly marked boundary and label we need to add 2 more Visualization nodes: Bounding box visualization and Label Visualization.
-For adding the new nodes, click on the + sign after the Object Detection block.
+The basic version of the workflow will contain three nodes: Inputs, Object Detection and Outputs.
+For our output to have a clearly marked boundary and label, we need to add 2 more Visualisation nodes: Bounding box visualisation and Label Visualisation.
+To add the new nodes, click on the + sign after the Object Detection block.

-The 2 new nodes can be customised on box colour, boundary radius etc. For this tutorial, we have kept the color palette 'Custom' and Custom Colors 'FF0000'.
+The 2 new nodes can be customised with box colour, boundary radius etc. For this tutorial, we have kept the colour palette 'Custom' and Custom Colours 'FF0000'.
 This gives the boundary and label box a red hue.

 Click on the Inputs box.
 Add the image you wish to test with and click Test Workflow.